TomaKunifuji/Japanese-Hard-to-Read-Place-Names-Quiz-game/README.md

 A fun and challenging quiz game where players guess the correct readings of difficult Japanese place names.

 ## Features:
-・Test your knowledge of Japan’s most difficult place names.
+1. Test your knowledge of Japan’s most difficult place names.
-・Learn correct readings with explanations.
+2. Learn correct readings with explanations.
-・Built using Android Studio Iguana.
+3. Built using Android Studio Iguana.

 ## Requirements:
 Android Studio Iguana
 Java
 Android SDK 31+